Looking for the best studio monitor headphones that won’t break the bank? Look no further than the outstanding pair of headphones in this article.

 Earcup headphones provide better noise isolation compared to on-ear or in-ear headphones.

-The big ear cups cover the whole ear, stopping outside noise from affecting the sound.
+The large ear cups cover the entire ear, blocking outside noise from interfering with the sound.

 Disadvantages